The next UELP cohort begins in July of 2023.

-No. This cohort program is part-time with courses taking place Monday through Friday during the month of July.
+No. This cohort program is part-time with courses taking place Monday through Friday for two weeks during the month of July.
 Additionally, students meet once per month on Friday and Saturday during the Fall and Spring semesters.

-No. However, there is a large distance and technology component to the program, mixed with the requirements of conducting online research and using online platforms to download readings and submit assignments.
+UELP is primarily an on-campus, in-person program.
+However, there is a distance and technology component to the program, mixed with the requirements of conducting online research and using online platforms to download readings and submit assignments.

-The UELP Program is a 90-credit program (with up to 30 transferable credits).
+UELP is a 90-credit program (with up to 42 transferable credits from previous graduate study).

 We believe the UELP Program is cost-effective because it does not require individuals to leave their jobs and, therefore, students can maintain their source of income.
 We also have very high placement rates into full-time administrative positions.
 The Program has limited funds available to award to new and continuing students.
-For more information on financial aid, please click here.
+For more information on financial aid, please visit the Financial Aid website.

-Though we do not publish our acceptance rate, our Program is competitive and accepts approximately 12 students every other year.
+Though we do not publish our acceptance rate, our Program is highly competitive and accepts approximately 15 students every other year.

-With steady progress, the UELP Program will take approximately five (5) years or less to complete.
+With steady progress, the UELP Program will take approximately four (4) years to complete.
 Students attend classes for three consecutive years and conclude with their written dissertation and dissertation defense.

-Applicants must have eight to ten years of teaching/leadership experience or equivalent work experience in order to apply.
+Applicants should have eight to ten years of teaching/leadership experience or equivalent work experience in order to apply.

 Yes, you may apply, but please address in your personal statement why you feel you are qualified with fewer than the requisite years of experience.

-No. The UELP Program is proud to have a diverse student pool from coast to coast, including the San Francisco Bay area, Milwaukee, New Orleans, Washington, D.C., amongst other locations.
+No. The UELP Program is proud to have a diverse student pool from coast to coast, including Chicago, Arizona, Texas, New Orleans, and Washington, D.C., among other locations.
 The convenient schedule makes it easy for our students to commute to classes in the summertime as well as the weekends and limits days away from their careers.
-To view current student profiles, click here.
+To view current student profiles click here.

-Cohort programs offer a group of colleagues to enter and exit the program at the same time, thus allowing a constant group of peers to give support not only regarding curriculum, but also emotionally.
+Cohort programs allow a group of colleagues to enter the program at the same time, thus creating a community of peers to provide support.
 Students have similar goals and often share professional networks.
 Most courses in the UELP Program are offered for cohort members only, thus granting smaller class sizes and extra one-on-one attention from faculty members.

-Upon completion of the Program, students are eligible to take the NY State SDL Licensure Examination.
-For more information regarding licensure, please refer to the NY State Education Department website here.
+Upon completion of the Program, students are eligible to take the New York State School District Leader Licensure Examination.
+For more information regarding licensure, please refer to the New York State Education Department website here.

-Yes.
-Though viewed as a piece of the overall application, GRE’s are required without exception.
-Writing scores of 4.0 and above are recommended.
 Please note that ETS will not release scores older than 5 years.
-For more information on the GRE’s and how to study, please visit the ETS GRE website.
+For more information on the GRE, please visit the ETS GRE website.